awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 Indicates whether a placement group is used for the Slurm queue\.
 If this is not specified, the default value is `false`\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)
 `Id` \(**Optional**, `String`\)
 The placement group name for an existing cluster placement group used for the Slurm queue\.
-If this is not specified, AWS ParallelCluster will create a new cluster placement group for each queue\.
+Make sure you provide the placement group *name* and *not the ID*\.
+If this is not specified, AWS ParallelCluster creates a new cluster placement group for each queue\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `Proxy` \(**Optional**\)